matteoserva/MegaFuse/README.md

 	MegaFuse -f -o allow_other -o uid=1000

-this software saves its cache in ~/.megaclient/, after an abnormal termination you might need to clear the cache and the mountpoint:
+after an abnormal termination you might need to clear the mountpoint:

-	rm -rf ~/.megaclient
-	umount $MOUNTPOINT
+	# umount $MOUNTPOINT

 I'm currently accepting donations via paypal at the address of my main project